Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 By the time you call them back in two hours, they've already hired someone else.

-This scenario plays out hundreds of times every day across Charleston's construction and home services industry.
-And it's costing contractors like you tens of thousands of dollars in lost revenue every single month.
+This scenario plays out across Charleston's construction and home services industry every day.
+And it's costing contractors like you real revenue every single month.

 The 5-Minute Rule That's Changing Everything

-Here's a statistic that should wake up every contractor in the Lowcountry: 78% of customers buy from the first company that responds to their inquiry, according to research from the MIT Sloan School of Management.
+Here's an idea that should wake up every contractor in the Lowcountry: customers overwhelmingly tend to buy from the first company that responds to their inquiry.
+This is one of the most consistent findings in lead-response research (see the InsideSales.com Lead Response Management study).

 Not the cheapest.
 Not the one with the best reviews.
 The first one to respond.

-The 5-minute rule is simple: If you can respond to a lead within five minutes of receiving it, you're 400% more likely to convert that lead into a paying customer compared to responding within an hour.
-Wait longer than an hour?
-Your conversion rate plummets by as much as 90%.
+The 5-minute rule is simple: if you respond to a lead within five minutes of receiving it, you're far more likely to convert that lead into a paying customer than if you wait an hour or more.
+The longer you wait, the more your chances of reaching and qualifying that lead drop off.

 Why Charleston Contractors Struggle with Response Times